mashb1t/spotisights/README.md

 # SpotiSights - Spotify Insights

-This project displays (soon to be sexy) Spotify Insights via Grafana.
+This project displays (soon to be sexy) Spotify statistics for multiple users via Grafana.

-It uses PHP Scripts for fetching data from the Spotify API and uses InfluxDB as data storage.
+It uses PHP Scripts for data collection from the Spotify API and InfluxDB as data storage.

 ## Setup